input-output-hk/cavefish/Readme.md

 FAQ:
 - **Is this production-ready?** No, it's experimental—see disclaimer.
 - **What blockchains are supported?** Primarily Cardano; Bitcoin circuits are legacy but available.
-- **How does it differ from Mithril?** Cavefish focuses on transaction construction/submission; complements Mithril for chain syncing.

 Legacy components (e.g., older circuits like `circ_eddsa_cardano.circom`) are archived; WBPS is the canonical implementation.